saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-active-record-intro-artist-model-step1.md

 2. `rails g model Artist name hometown img albums:integer`
 	- This command will create a **migration file** that will let the database know about our new Model
 3. Run `rails db:migrate`
 	- This command will write the **migration** file information to our `schema.rb`.
-It'll tell our Postgresql database to create an `artists` table with the appropriate fields.
+It'll tell our MySQL database to create an `artists` table with the appropriate fields.

 ### Seed our database with artists